GSA/idmanagement.gov/_redirects/README.md

 permalink: /piv-i-for-issuers/
 redirect: https://www.idmanagement.gov/fpki/notifications/#piv-issuer-information
 delaytime: 0
-note: redirect for piv-issuers information
+memo: redirect for piv-issuers information
 ---
 ```
 > **Note:** for the redirect you will always use the full URL for example: `https://www.idmanagement.gov/fpki/notifications/#piv-issuer-information` and for the permalink you will always use the short form of the requested page. for  example: `/piv-i-for-issuers/`